Cavalier King Charles Spaniel Health

 At Ladonatay Cavaliers my goal is to breed and produce a nice healthy puppy for families as pets that was true to the breed standard.

-My puppies are raised with love and caring with lots of interactions with their environment and different noises of the average household.
+My puppies are raised with love and caring, with lots of interactions with their environment and different noises of the average household.
 My dogs are tested for heart and eye along with DNA testing.

-Congenital Macrothrombocytopenia
+Congenital Macrothrombocytopaenia

 Curly Coat Dry Eye Syndrome